F74036506/TOC_Final_Project/README.md

 The initail state is `startstate`, you should say `hello` to it to go to the `user` state.

-From `user` state, it is `advance` to `state1`,`state2` and `state3`,is the 'simple', 'medium' and 'hard' level seperately, and a `go_back` to `startstate` is to 'leave'.
+From `user` state, it is `advance` to `state1`,`state2` and `state3`, representing the 'simple', 'medium' and 'hard' level seperately, and a `go_back` to `startstate` is to 'leave'.

 For the three `advance` sequences, each of them has four states, first three states represent the three stages of each sequence, and the fourth represents the pass stage.

 It'll print something encourage to congratulate and `go_back` to the `user` state immediately.